IFRS 16 Leases

 Initial recognition of a finance lease

-At the inception of a lease, the lessor recognizes assets under finance lease in its statement of financial position as a receivable at an amount equals to the net investment in lease.
+At the inception of a lease, the lessor recognizes a lease receivable in its statement of financial position as a receivable at an amount equals to the net investment in lease.
 Net investment in lease equals the present value of the gross investment in lease (which is the sum of lease payments and any unguaranteed residual value) discounted at the rate of interest implicit in the lease.

 Lease payments include fixed payments (including in-substance fixed payments), variable payments linked to an index or rate, and amount expected to be payable under residual value guarantee, extension option, and termination.